 Quads and Himba hamlets

-The journey to Cafema does not only mean travelling the geographical distance.
-This part of Namibia was one of the last the Western civilisation reached and as such it remains the most authentic—or the least “spoiled” by modernity.
+The journey to Cafema does not only mean traveling the geographical distance.
+This part of Namibia was one of the last Western civilizations reached and as such it remains the most authentic—or the least “spoiled” by modernity.

-The nomadic tribes of Himba people inhabiting this land live just like their ancestors have done for thousands of years—all the way back to the first Homo Sapiens.
-Himba are some of the last prehistoric people on the planet.
+The nomadic tribes of Himba people inhabiting this land live just like their ancestors have done for tens of thousands of years—all the way back to the earliest humans.
+The Himba are some of the last prehistoric people on the planet.

 Our visit to the Himba hamlet was one of the most unforgettable experiences—even though it offered just a glimpse into the life of this fascinating tribe.